The sun rises over Sacramento.

 Bio

-Maggy Krell, 46, is a lawyer who was a deputy attorney general for the California Department of Justice.
+Maggy Krell, 47, is a lawyer who was a deputy attorney general for the California Department of Justice.
 She gained notoriety for prosecuting the operators of Backpage.com on sex trafficking-related charges.
 She served as a special assistant U.S Attorney and was a deputy district attorney in San Joaquin County.
-As a prosecutor, Krell says she prosecuted murder, organized crime, human trafficking, domestic violence and white-collar cases.
-She was an adjunct professor at UC Davis School of law and served as a special counsel for Planned Parenthood’s California affiliates.
+Krell says she prosecuted murder, organized crime, human trafficking, domestic violence and white-collar cases.
+She angered her progressive colleagues when she publicly defied Democratic leaders in attempting to pass harsher penalties for soliciting sex from 16- and 17-year-olds.
+She was an adjunct professor at UC Davis School of Law and served as a special counsel for Planned Parenthood’s California affiliates.
 She lives in Sacramento with her family.

 Bill Activity